 Relative Strength Index (RSI)

-- Overbought: An RSI above 70 suggests that a cryptocurrency is overbought, meaning its price may be too high and could be due for a correction.
+- Overbought: An RSI above 70 suggests that a cryptocurrency is overbought, meaning its price may be too high and be due for a correction.

 - Oversold: An RSI below 30 indicates that a cryptocurrency is oversold, meaning its price may be undervalued and could experience a rebound.